 3. Understand that it takes time.
 Just like the job search process, the interview process takes time.
 It can be up to three weeks before things really get moving.
 Continue to be patient and don’t allow yourself to get frustrated or down – good things take time!

 1. Research the location.
-Before you apply for a job, research where it is located.
+Before you apply for a job that you will need to relocate for, research where it is located.
 Is it somewhere you would like to live?
 Will you be able to afford the cost of living in the area?
-These are things that you will want to know when applying for a job that is located somewhere you have never been.
+You will want to know these things when applying for a job located somewhere you have never been.

 2. Visit the location.
 If you are considering accepting a job offer at a company located somewhere you have never been, visit the area at least once.
+If the employer brings you for an in-person interview, take some extra time before or after the interview to explore the area.
 Take the time to see what the location has to offer and if you think you will enjoy living there.

 Relocating for a job can be a stressful experience.
 If you focus on getting as much information about the area as possible, it can make the process simpler and more enjoyable.